walkingriver/Angular-Apprentice/front-matter/01-copyright.md

 # Angular Apprentice
-## Building Web Applications - Angular Adventures for Aspiring Developers
+## A Beginner's Guide to Building Web Applications with Angular and Angular Material

 Copyright &copy; 2025 by Michael D. Callaghan.
 All rights reserved.